Friday, November 5, 2021

 Allas Sauna & Sea Pool features two outdoor swimming pools, one swimming area in the harbor's water, an indoor cafe, a rooftop cafe, and many sauna rooms.
 Helsinkians use it day and night, and this is its mantra...

-The line of customers was long, so we didn't wait to ask for directions.
+The queue of customers was long, so we didn't wait to ask for directions.
 We simply exited and walked towards the towering Ferris-wheel.
 Unexpectedly, we encountered a shirtless man exiting the changing rooms (which are unattached to the sauna facility), and his towel-covered swagger was nice to admire.

 After the row of changing rooms...